Ordinance 10-8-5: Wetlands Overlay District Standards

 Wetlands are defined as areas that are inundated or saturated by surface water or groundwater and support wetland plant species.
 Wetlands are important because they help maintain water quality, reduce flooding and erosion, provide fish and wildlife habitat, and are an integral part of our community's natural landscape.

-Your neighborhood pond may be classified as a wetland.
-To find out, look at the Water Body Designations map, or call City Natural Resources staff at 952-895-4550.
+Is your neighborhood pond classified as a wetland?
+Take a look at the Water Body Designations map, or call City Natural Resources staff at 952-895-4550.

 The City has established ordinances to protect wetlands, summarized here:

 Permanent Buffer Strip Average Width (feet)

 Percent Native Vegetation

 Applies to these lakes: Alimagnet, Black Dog, Crystal, Earley, Horseshoe, Keller, Twin, and Wood.